jadeforrest/blog/content/posts/2016-07-27--completed-staff-work/index.md

 ## An example of typical staff work

-Company X had a couple of engineers located in a coworking space in London.
-They were unhappy with the location—it had no windows, and they said it felt too tight.
-I talked about the issue with our facilities person, and he quickly located another location for us.
-But to make it happen he needed email approval from my manager.
+I was working at a company that had a team of engineers in London.
+They were working in a coworking space.
+The team said they didn't like the location.
+They said it had no windows, and that it felt too tight.

-I composed an email to my manager that read something like this:
+I talked with the facilities person at our company.
+They located an alternative location.
+But I needed my manager's approval.
+So I wrote an email to my manager that read something like this.

 _We’ve located a larger location for the London engineers.
 Their current office is cramped and has no window.
 The new office has a window, and enough room to fit 3 or 4 desks.
 The team looked at it and said it was perfect for their needs._